tknestri/testing/README.md

   pp - Web scraping scripts, used to aggregate widgets

 Note:
-  .ui files are made to be opened with QT Designer
+  .ui files were generated with QT Designer

+TODO:
+- "main window" layout with panes
+-